MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboards.md

 ![diagram showing relationship between dashboards, reports, datasets](media/service-dashboards/power-bi-diagram.png)

 ## Advantages of dashboards
-Dashboards are a wonderful way to monitor your business, to look for answers, and to see all of your most-important metrics at a glance.
+Dashboards are a wonderful way to monitor your business and see all of your most important metrics at a glance.
 The visualizations on a dashboard may come from one underlying dataset or many, and from one underlying report or many.
 A dashboard combines on-premises and cloud data, providing a consolidated view regardless of where the data lives.

 A dashboard isn't just a pretty picture.
 It's highly interactive and the tiles update as the underlying data changes.